Illegal immigrant cop killer again booted from court over profane outburst before receiving death penalty

 He also shouted in court that he was guilty and asked to be put to death.
 The defense tried to convince the judge to enter a plea of not guilty by reason of insanity.

-Bracamontes clapped as a jury recommended the death penalty in March, the Bee reported.
+Bracamontes clapped as a jury recommended the death penalty in March, The Bee reported.

-He went on a multi-county killing rampage in 2014, murdering Sacramento County Sheriff's Deputy Danny Oliver and Placer County Sheriff Detective Michael Davis Jr.
+He went on a multicounty killing rampage in 2014, murdering Sacramento County Sheriff's Deputy Danny Oliver and Placer County Sheriff Detective Michael Davis Jr.

 Fox News’ Lukas Mikelionis contributed to this report.